Diocese of Malolos: Creation of a new diocese

 As the Church of Bulacan needed a diocese of its own, Pope John XXIII, on November 25, 1961, issued the Apostolic Constitution Christi fidelium, separating the Diocese of Malolos from the Archdiocese of Manila and establishing it as its suffragan.
-The present territory of the diocese is the civil province of Bulacan composed the cities of Malolos, Meycauayan and San Jose del Monte, and of the towns of Angat, Balagtas, Baliuag, Bocaue, Bulakan, Bustos, Calumpit, Guiguinto, Hagonoy, Marilao, Norzagaray, Obando, Pandi, Paombong, Plaridel, Pulilan, San Ildefonso, San Miguel, San Rafael, Santa Maria.
-Valenzuela City, formerly known as Polo, was later separated from Bulacan to be a component city of Metro Manila.
+The present territory of the diocese is the civil province of Bulacan composed of the cities of Baliwag, Malolos, Meycauayan and San Jose del Monte, and of the towns of Angat, Balagtas, Bocaue, Bulakan, Bustos, Calumpit, Guiguinto, Hagonoy, Marilao, Norzagaray, Obando, Pandi, Paombong, Plaridel, Pulilan, San Ildefonso, San Miguel, San Rafael, Santa Maria and Valenzuela City, formerly known as Polo, was later separated from Bulacan to be a component city of Metro Manila.
 Doña Remedios Trinidad was then created as a town for the portion near the Sierra Madre mountains.

 For the new diocese, Manuel P. del Rosario, then Bishop of Calbayog in Samar was appointed as the first Bishop of Malolos.
 He was jubilantly welcomed by the newly gathered Bulakeño faithful that now formed the diocese.
 Governor Tomas Martin and the provincial government of Bulacan were present.
 Del Rosario's canonical installation was presided over by then Apostolic Nuncio to the Philippines, Salvatore Siino.
 During his tenure, he established the Immaculate Conception Seminary (Minor) in 1962 at the Bulacan church convent, and was later transferred to the current seminary complex in Tabe, Guiguinto, Bulacan.
 Religious and monastic orders were soon invited to form communities here as Bulacan became a known producer of priestly and religious vocations.
 During this time, the diocese had eight (8) vicariates: Valenzuela, Malolos, Hagonoy, Sta.
 Maria, Baliuag, Meycauayan, Plaridel and San Miguel.
 In 1966, Del Rosario received Bishop Leopoldo A. Arcaira (+1994) as his auxiliary bishop.
 In 1971, Bishop Ricardo J. Vidal (who became Archbishop of Lipa, then Cebu) was appointed as coadjutor bishop due to Del Rosario's ill health.